hans66hsu/GATS/README.md

 pip install -r requirements.txt
 ```

-## Usage
+## Fast Usage

 The implementation consists of two stages.
 We first train GNNs using the training script `src/train.py` and then calibrate the model using post-hoc calibration methods with the script `src/calibration.py`.
+We provided the following bash files to reporduce our results in the paper.

 ### Train